qmkDuran/Joke-Generator/README.md

 - How to use HTML, CSS and JavaScipt.
 - How to pull jokes from an API.
-- How to incorporate a speech api to read text from the joke api.
+- How to incorporate a Speech API to read text from the Joke API.
 - How to apply a robot gif as my websites background.
 - How to style a button that will match the colors of the gif background.